mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 3.12.5 =
+* Fixed a bug with the customize page with sites running later versions of jQuery.

 = 3.12.4 =
 * Fixed a bug where deleted designs were breaking the cart (if the user had that